wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-azurerm-versus-azuresm.md

 **Can I continue to use my automated scripts for provisioning Virtual Machines, Virtual Networks, Storage Accounts etc. through the new Azure Resource Manager APIs?**

-All the automation and scripts that you’ve built will continue to work for the existing Virtual Machines, Virtual Networks created under the Azure Service Management mode.
+All the automation and scripts that you've built will continue to work for the existing Virtual Machines, Virtual Networks created under the Azure Service Management mode.
 However, the scripts have to be updated to use the new schema for creating the same resources through the new Azure Resource Manager mode.
 Read more about how to modify your [Azure CLI scripts](/documentation/articles/xplat-cli-azure-manage-vm-asm-arm).

 **Can the Virtual Networks created using the new Azure Resource Manager APIs be connected to my Express Route circuit?**

 This is not supported at the moment.
 You cannot connect the Virtual Networks created using the new Azure Resource Manager APIs with an Express Route Circuit.
 This will be supported in the future.

+**Where can I find examples of Azure Resource Manager templates?**

+A comprehensive set of starter templates can be found on [Azure Resource Manager QuickStart Templates](http://azure.microsoft.com/documentation/templates/).